 Conversation Rate = Website bookings/Total traffic x 100

 For reference, the global average for e-commerce conversion rates is between 1 and 3%.
-Surprisingly, the travel industry is quite low, at 0.70%.
+Surprisingly, the average conversion rate for travel websites is quite low, at 0.4%.
 Of course, this number varies across sectors, and might not be an accurate reflection of tours and activities.

 Whether your booking conversion is higher or lower than the average, there’s always room for improvement.
 Since it’s not and never going to be 100%, you’ll always have a reason to ask why visitors aren’t booking.
 So let’s dig into conversion rate optimization strategies, and see where you can make some changes.